SHOCO v2.1 - Developer Guide

 3.4.1 Current implementation

-The add feature is implemented using an AddCommand
+The add feature is implemented using an AddCommand class.
+This class extends from the main

-class.
+Command class.
 The user input must contain at least a description out of these parameters:

 description, price, quantity.
 User can choose not to input price or quantity as the price will set to